SHOW SIDEBAR

 This scripture on patience is both an admonition and a promise wrapped in one.
 In Romans chapter 8 starting at verse 18 Paul looks at how we suffer on our Christian journey while also looking at the reward that awaits us at the end of this journey.

-When we look to the future, that is, the reward we will get when we endure to the end of our Christian walk, it greatly outweighs any trials or suffering that we can ever experience now.
+When we focus on the reward we will get when we endure to the end of our Christian walk (eternal life), it greatly outweighs any trials or suffering that we can ever experience now.
+This gives us hope that one day things will be better.

 In verse 28 of the same chapter Paul further comforts us saying, "all things work together for good to them that love God…".

 If we are patient in our trials, we have the blessed assurance of a glorious future.
+This is the will of God and the riches of his kindness.

 8. "For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope."
 Romans 15:4 KJV